DeepCloak: Adversarial Crafting As a Defensive Measure to Cloak Processes: Experiment Setup and Results

 Next, we crafted adversarial perturbations for the unprotected classifiers by using and adapting the publicly available Foolbox~\cite{rauber2017foolbox} library to our scenario.
 The library provides numerous adversarial attacks and provides an easy to use API.
 For a selected attack, Foolbox crafts necessary perturbations on a given sample and classifier model pair to `fool' the given model.
 Detailed information about these attacks can be found in Section~\ref{attack:adv_pert}.

 Table~\ref{table:retrained_adversarial} presents the classification accuracy of perturbed samples.
 As the results show, almost all test samples are misclassified by the classifier model with very high accuracy at over 86\%.
 Another important metric for the adversarial learning is the Mean Absolute Distance (MAD) and the Mean Squared Distance (MSD) of the perturbed traces from the originals.
-These metrics quantify the size of the changes i.e. perturbations made to the original traces by various adversarial attack methods.
+These metrics quantify the size of the changes i.e., perturbations made to the original traces by various adversarial attack methods.
 The difference between the MAD and the MSD is that, the latter is more sensitive to the larger changes due to the square operation.
 For instance, if an adversarial perturbation requires a significant change in 1 sample point among the 5000 features, it will have a stronger impact in the final MSD value than average change distributed over few points.
-MAD however is more dependent on the overall change in the trace, i.e. all 5000 sample points have the same impact on the final distance.
-Results show that with most adversarial attacks, perturbation MAD is around or well below 1\% and within the ideal range.
-As noted earlier, the smaller the perturbation, easier it is to actuate it.
+MAD however is more dependent on the overall change in the trace, i.e., all 5000 sample points have the same impact on the final distance.
+Our results show that with most adversarial attacks, perturbation MAD is around or well below 1\% and within the ideal range.